EvgeniHere/CodingChallenge/README.md

             -Use our generated basic structure of the game

-            -Upload your single Botclass only
+            -Upload your single Botclass only (Write your code into FirstBot.java)

             -Your Bot has the ability to see the opponent Cards (opponents cards will be transported to your code as a parameter of the data type List<Karte>)